 More information about all Tourist Rail tickets in Ireland can be found by clicking here.

-Eurail also operates in Ireland, with the best option being their one-country pass, unless you plan on travelling other parts of Europe by rail during the same trip.
+Eurail also operates in Ireland, with the best option being their one-country pass, unless you plan on travelling to other parts of Europe by rail during the same trip.
 The Eurail Ireland Pass offers visitors 3, 4, 5, 6 or 8 travel days in 1 month.
 You can take as many trains in one day as you like and their ticket is valid across both the Republic and Northern Ireland (discover the difference between the two parts of Ireland).
 Eurail tickets cost as little as €121 per adult for a 3-day unlimited pass in 1 month.
 Find more information here.
 NOTE, these are valid only for non-EU citizens/residents.

-Eu citizens and residents can use the Interrail Pass which has the same conditions of carriage and prices as the Eurail Pass for non-EU citizens/residents.
+EU citizens and residents can use the Interrail Pass which has the same conditions of carriage and prices as the Eurail Pass for non-EU citizens/residents.
 Click here for more information.

 Top tip: If you are going for a country rail ticket ensure you purchase the correct one for the country you are visiting and your own citizenship status.

 For those travelling in Northern Ireland, Translink is the operator of visitor ticket passes.
 They have a 3-day Flexi Ticket which offers unlimited travel on any 3 days out of 7 consecutive days between two chosen rail stations within Northern Ireland.
-Note that you need to be a mLink customer (see here for more information).
-There are also one-day and seven-day tickets similar to the 3-day Flexi.
-Tickets can be bought online, at stations or at ticket vending machines.

 There is also an iLink travel card which offers unlimited travel within specific zones across Northern Ireland, ideal for those not wanting to be limited to two stations.
 These come as daily, weekly or even monthly travel cards that can be bought and topped up online.
 See here for more information.
-This is the ideal option for those wanting to explore Northern Ireland without a car as it offers both rail and bus services across much of Northern Ireland, giving you more flexibility.

 Rail tours from Dublin

-There are also several rail tours from Dublin that visit the main attractions across the country.
 Railtours Ireland, the Iarnród Éireann partner, has a number of rail tour options for those wanting to enjoy an Ireland by train itinerary.
-Their most popular tour is a 6-day Ireland itinerary that takes in Blarney Castle, the Ring of Kerry, Cliffs of Moher, Giant’s Causeway and more, some of the best places to visit in Ireland.
-Note that these tours use a mix of rail and bus services.
-For more information, click here.
+Their most popular tour is a 6-day Ireland itinerary that takes in Blarney Castle (pictured below), the Ring of Kerry, Cliffs of Moher, Giant’s Causeway and more, some of the best places to visit in Ireland.

 Another option is Great Rail Journeys.
 Click here for information about their Ireland tours.